AhmetFYaman/cpsc2376-yaman/projects/Project04/Read.md

 # Minesweeper Duel System Design
+A two-player adaptation of the classic Minesweeper game featuring a graphical interface built with SDL2.
 ## 1. Program Specification

 Minesweeper Duel is a two-player adaptation of the classic Minesweeper game featuring a graphical interface (SDL2).